czabransky/nixhome/README.md

 # What is this Project?

 This is a [nix](https://nixos.org/) and [nix home-manager](https://github.com/nix-community/home-manager) driven dotfiles configuration for linux-based systems.
-With only a few commands your linux system will install a number of commonly used tools all while configuring them with my preferred settings!
+With only a few commands your linux system will install a number of commonly used tools all while configuring them with my preferred settings.

-Feel free to choose whatever terminal applciation you like - this configuration is using the tokyonight theme!
+Feel free to choose whatever terminal applciation you like - this configuration is using the `tokyonight` theme.

 # Nix Installation